 What is NSROC?

-Northern Sydney Regional Organisation of Councils (NSROC) is comprised of six councils in the northern part of Sydney which have voluntarily come together to address regional issues, work co-operatively for the benefit of the region, and advocate on agreed regional positions and priorities.
-The seven member councils are Hunters Hill, Ku-ring-gai, Lane Cove, North Sydney, Ryde and Willoughby.
+Northern Sydney Regional Organisation of Councils (NSROC) is comprised of eight councils in the northern part of Sydney which have voluntarily come together to address regional issues, work co-operatively for the benefit of the region, and advocate on agreed regional positions and priorities.
+The eight member councils are Hornsby Shire, Hunters Hill, Ku-ring-gai, Lane Cove, Mosman, North Sydney, City of Ryde and Willoughby City.
 The objectives of NSROC as defined in the NSROC Constitution are as follows: